bogdansolga/git-training-repo/README.md

 # git-training-repo
-A repo used for the Git training
+A repo used for the Git training, with an updated comment